ldtteam/MinecoloniesWiki/source/buildings/bakery.md

 <div class="row">
   <div class="col">

-    When accessing the Bakery's hut block by right-clicking on it, you will see a GUI with different options:
+    When accessing the Bakery's hut block by right-clicking on it, you will see a GUI with different options.
+You start on the main tab:

     <br>
     <div class="row">